 Industrial Automation and Coding Business Group (CBG)

-The Engineering Division continued to be committed towards Employee Safety &wellbeing through its various employee engagement initiatives operations by complying allenvironmental & safety regulations.
+The Engineering division continued to be committed towards Employee development andengagement initiatives safety and well being through its various initiatives operationsby complying all environmental and safety regulations.

 Project Vicinia Chandivali